linroger/FinanceCompendium/II. Economics/International/International Economics/Part 2 - Patterns of International Trade/Chapter 04 - Trade and Resources The Heckscher-Ohlin Model.md

 For our example, the Stolper-Samuelson theorem predicts that when Home opens to trade and faces a higher relative price of computers, the real rental on capital in Home rises and the real wage in Home falls.
 In Foreign, the changes in real factor prices are just the reverse.
 When Foreign opens to trade and faces a lower relative price of computers, the real rental falls and the real wage rises.
 Remember that Foreign is abundant in labor, so our finding that labor is better off there, but worse off at Home, means that workers in the labor-abundant country gain from trade but workers in the capital-abundant country lose.
 In addition, capital in the capital-abundant country (Home) gains, and capital in the labor-abundant country

-losses.
+loses.
 These results are sometimes summarized by saying that in the Heckscher-Ohlin model, the abundant factor gains from trade, and the scarce factor loses from trade.<sup>6</sup>

 # Changes in the Real Wage and Rental: a Numerical Example